 Once You’re Approved

-With most loans, you’ll receive the funds the day after your approval.
-For education loans, there is a three-day waiting period.
+With most personal loans from Upstart, you’ll receive the funds as fast as one business day after you sign the loan agreement.
+For loans used to fund education related expenses, there is a three-day waiting period.
 Your first payment will be due 30 days after you have been approved and received your funds.

 What to Consider Before Taking Out an Upstart Personal Loan

 Upstart is a great option for people looking for a personal loan who may not qualify for other financial products.
 This company offers unique features to improve a person’s chance of approval.
 However, it isn’t a fit for everyone.
 Before taking out any personal loan, ask yourself these questions.